 How did you find the transition from junior to senior level?

 I found the transition quite easy, when I moved into the senior age group I already had been to a lot of competitions with the current seniors so I knew them well and it just seemed normal to be around them.
 But it did seem pretty crazy to be training alongside some of my idols.

-How does it feel being able to do things like giving presents to hospital patients through having a gymnastics career?
+How does it feel being able to do additional events, such as giving presents to hospital patients, through having a gymnastics career?